netsuite-upload-org/netsuite-upload/README.md

 # netsuite-upload VS Code plugin

-**netsuite-upload** is a Visual Studio Code extension that allows you to manage your SuiteScript files directly from the IDE & helps you with defining of new modules & module dependecies
+**netsuite-upload** is a Visual Studio Code extension that allows you to manage your SuiteScript files directly from VS Code.
+It also helps you with defining new modules and adding server-side module dependecies.

 ## Under New Management

-In February 2019, original author original author Tomáš Tvrdý transferred ownership of this project to silverl.
-I'm releasing an updated version 1.0.X line with many fixes.
-I'm looking for volunteers to help test before I publish the extension to the VS Code Extensions site.
-Please reach out in a new Issues item.
+In February 2019, original author original author Tomáš Tvrdý [@tvrdytom](https://github.com/tvrdytom) transferred ownership of this project to me [@silver](https://github.com/silverl).
+The last version under this line of development was `0.1.3`.

+New releases will be versioned `1.0.0+`.

 ## Features

 ### 1. Push and Pull Files and Folders between VS Code and the NetSuite File Cabinet

-Right-click the file/folder in the navigation panel to see the options:
+Right-click a file or folder in the navigation panel to see the context menu options:

-- `Pull file from NetSuite` - downloads file from NetSuite
+- `Pull file from NetSuite` - downloads a file from NetSuite
-- `Push file to NetSuite` - uploads file to NetSuite
+- `Push file to NetSuite` - uploads a file to NetSuite
-- `Delete file in NetSuite` - deletes file in NetSuite
+- `Delete file in NetSuite` - deletes a file in NetSuite
-- `Compare file with NetSuite` - compares your local version with the NetSuite one
+- `Compare file with NetSuite` - diff your local version with the NetSuite version
-- `Pull folder from NetSuite` - Download the folder content from NetSuite
+- `Pull folder from NetSuite` - Download the folder and all contents from NetSuite

 ![Snippet & commands](img/netsuite_upload.gif)